What is a Dental Implant?

 If you have a missing tooth, you are a good candidate for a dental implant.
 We recommend dental implants for patients that meet the following criteria.

 - Patients require a healthy amount of bone present in their jawbone for successful implants.
-If bone loss has occurred, Dr. Reddy may suggest a bone grafting procedure before you can get a dental implant.
+If bone loss has occurred, Dr. Vargas may suggest a bone grafting procedure before you can get a dental implant.
 If you need one, we can do that here in our office.

 Advantages of Dental Implants

-- Dental implants are anchored like a natural tooth in your jawbone, giving them an aesthetic appearance.
+- Dental implants are anchored like a natural tooth in your jawbone, giving them an aesthetic and realistic appearance.
 When placed by a skilled dentist, they can be difficult to tell apart from your natural teeth.

 - Dental implants prevent jaw shrinkage (bone resorption), which can lead to the long-term, serious problem of facial collapse.